traefik/traefik/docs/content/user-guides/cert-manager.md

 Provision TLS Certificate for Traefik Proxy with cert-manager on Kubernetes {: .subtitle }

-Traefik Proxy can use Certificates of cert-manager on Kubernetes.
+Traefik Proxy can get Certificates from cert-manager on Kubernetes.

 ## Pre-requisites